MaxenceLiboz/darkly/Bruteforce_Password/Ressources/writeUp.md

 ## Exploration

-During our enumeration, we discovered a login panel on the **signin:** page:
+During our enumeration, we discovered a login panel on the **signin** page:

 ![Capture d'écran 2024-05-01 à 20.22.48.png](images/Capture_decran_2024-05-01_a_20.22.48.png)